Taher-web-dev/My-Money/README.md

 # My-Money

->  My-Money is amobile web application where everyone can manage his budget: there are  a list of transactions associated with a category, so that user can see how much money he spent and on what.
+>  My-Money is a mobile web application where everyone can manage his budget: there are  a list of transactions associated with a category, so that user can see how much money he spent and on what.
 This application allow user :

    - register and log in, so that the data is private to them.